Street Racing Attorney in Baltimore, MD

 Illegal street racing occurs when two or more cars compete for speed on public roads or private roads accessible by the public.
 Speed races are also called “speed contests” and “drag races.”
-Severe penalties are associated with illegal.
+Severe penalties are associated with illegal street racing.

 Street racing in Baltimore often involves the use of illegally-modified vehicles.
 Contestants modify vehicles to increase speed and acceleration.
 Drivers often lose control of these vehicles as most street racers do not have racing experience.
 Illegal racing escalates the risk of a crash that affects bystanders, pedestrians, other drivers, and their passengers.
 When drivers crash, they also tend to cause significant property damage.